 The church in Sri Lanka, which is rarely on the agenda of Christians in the UK, is under pressure as local authorities use a 2008 government circular to target churches and intimidate pastors.
 On November 20 we will be launching a petition calling for the withdrawal of the circular by the government in Colombo.
 Please use your church service on November 20 to collect as many signatures as possible from your Christian family.
 And let’s pray for the petition’s success so that churches in Sri Lanka can continue to be bold and shine the truth of the gospel into their local communities.

-Download this prayer from a Sri Lankan Christian.
+- Download this prayer from a Sri Lankan Christian.
 Click image below to download the prayer as a pdf document.
-(This prayer is also available on Page 9 of the latest release magazine which will be available from October 28th.)
+(This prayer is also available on Page 9 of the latest release magazine which is available as a free pdf or e-mag here.)